-Queen's gift to the Duke: 'One jewel of gold...with a triangled emerald, - Queen's gift to the Duke: 'One jewel of gold...with a triangled emerald, a long table ruby, and small sparks of diamonds and rubies, 5 pearls, and one pearl pendant'.
+Queen's gift to the Duke: 'One jewel of gold...with a triangled emerald, a long table ruby, and small sparks of diamonds and rubies, 5 pearls, and one pearl pendant'.
 New Year gift to the Queen in 1596.
-[BL Add MS 5751A, f.241v]. - Jan 12: death: Bridget (Hussey), Dowager Countess of Bedford (1525-1601), widow of Sir Richard Morrison; of Henry Manners, 2nd Earl of Rutland; and of Francis Russell, 2nd Earl of Bedford, died 1585. - She was of Chenies, Bucks, where the Queen stayed with her in 1592.
+[BL Add MS 5751A, f.241v].

+Jan 12: death: Bridget (Hussey), Dowager Countess of Bedford (1525-1601), widow of Sir Richard Morrison; of Henry Manners, 2nd Earl of Rutland; and of Francis Russell, 2nd Earl of Bedford, died 1585.

+She was of Chenies, Bucks, where the Queen stayed with her in 1592.

 Annexed to her will are Schedules of household stuff.
 Furnishings described in detail include hangings (tapestries): Destruction of Troy; the story of Holofernes (two sets); 'forest work'; beasts; 'pieces of Imagery...usually hanged in the scallop-shell chamber at Chenies'; the story of Jacob and Laban; the history of Elias; men of war.
 Burial: Watford Church, Herts; her monument there was moved in 1907 to St Michael's Church, Chenies.
 Court news.
 Jan 13, London newsletter from Father Rivers: